ogechukwu1/SCA_LAGOS/Capstone project 50/README.md

 __Using AWS S3 for Static Website hosting__

 - Create an S3 Bucket: Ensure the bucket name matches your domain name (e.g., `ogechukwu.site`).
+Having a bucket name that matches your domain name allows you to directly map your domain to the S3 bucket.

 - Go to the S3 console.